Vivek-04022001/documentation/docs/backend/upgrading/version-specific-migration/p4x-to-p5x-upgrade.md

 ```

 Here the two dependencies are jQuery and the pattern registry.
-We will not get into the pattern registry, as it is off-topic for this discussion.
+We will not get into the pattern registry, as it's off-topic for this discussion.
 It is basically a registry of JavaScript components.

 The necessity for using it here is with AJAX calls and binding new {term}`DOM` elements dynamically added to the page.